Food Tour of Chicago

 Along the way we ate amazing food, most of it street food (or akin to street food even if served in a restaurant), all of it served up Chicago-style: namely, big and bold.
 We also laughed our tails off enjoying the day with our fellow culinary adventurers.

-As part of our 3-night tour we can offer any number of food tours featuring (to name a few), soul food on Chicago’s south side, the best Mexican food in the U.S. (bold statement, but it’s true!), old-time Chicago staples (including pizza), micro-breweries and gastro-pubs, Chinatown, Little Korea, Greektown, Little India on Chicago’s far north side, and more.
+As part of our 3-night culinary vacation in Chicago we can offer any number of food tours featuring (to name a few), soul food on Chicago’s south side, the best Mexican food in the U.S. (bold statement, but it’s true!), old-time Chicago staples (including pizza), micro-breweries and gastro-pubs, Chinatown, Little Korea, Greektown, Little India on Chicago’s far north side, and more.

 And if all that doesn’t tempt you, then you’re not much of a foodie!

-Contact us if you’d like information and pricing for our 3-night Chicago itinerary.
+Contact us if you’d like information and pricing for our 3-night Chicago foodie tour.